Skip to content

 Elias Lönnrot was a great Finnish intellectual whose work has strongly influenced the birth of Finland as a nation.

 Along with Mikael Agricola, Lönnrot is considered the father of the written Finnish.
 He was a language reformer, author, poet, publisher and editor of the first Finnish-language magazine, author of dictionaries, doctor and author of scientific publications, known in the world for his life's work.
-Elias Lönnrot's most significant work at an international leval was the Finnish national epic Kalevala, one of the gems of world literature.
+Elias Lönnrot's most significant work at an international level was the Finnish national epic Kalevala, one of the gems of world literature.

 SKS:n perustamiskokous